Rosemary Clooney: Personal life

 Clooney was married twice to Puerto Rican movie star José Ferrer, 16 years her senior.
 Clooney first married Ferrer on July 13, 1953, in Durant, Oklahoma.
 They moved to Santa Monica, California, in 1954, and then to Los Angeles in 1958.
-Together, the couple had five children; son Miguel Ferrer Clooney also became an actor.
+Together, the couple had five children; son Miguel Ferrer also became an actor.
 Clooney and Ferrer divorced for the first time in 1961.

 Clooney remarried Ferrer on November 22, 1964, in Los Angeles.
 However, the marriage again crumbled while Ferrer was carrying on an affair with the woman who would become his last wife, Stella Magee.
 The couple divorced again after she found out about the affair, this time in 1967.

 In 1968, her relationship with a drummer ended after two years.
 At this time, following a tour, she became increasingly dependent on tranquilizers and sleeping pills.

 She joined the presidential campaign of close friend Robert F. Kennedy, and heard the shots when he was assassinated on June 5, 1968.
 A month later, she had a nervous breakdown onstage in Reno, Nevada, where she began shouting insults at her audience.
-She was hospitalized and remained in psychoanalytic therapy for eight years.
+She was hospitalized in a mental health care facility and remained in psychoanalytic therapy for eight years.

-Her sister Betty died suddenly of a brain aneurysm in 1976.
+Her sister Betty died at age 45 of a brain aneurysm in 1976.
 She subsequently started a foundation in memory of and named for her sister.
-During this time, she also wrote her first autobiography, This for Remembrance: the Autobiography of Rosemary Clooney, an Irish-American Singer, written in collaboration with Raymond Strait and published by Playboy Press in 1977.
+During this time, she also wrote her first autobiography, This for Remembrance: The Autobiography of Rosemary Clooney, an Irish-American Singer, written in collaboration with Raymond Strait and published by Playboy Press in 1977.
 She chronicled her unhappy early life, her career as a singer, her marriage to Ferrer, her mental breakdown in 1968, and the diagnosis of bipolar disorder that seriously disrupted her career, concluding with her comeback as a singer and her happiness.
 Her good friend Bing Crosby wrote the introduction.
-Katherine Coker adapted the book for Jackie Cooper, who produced and directed the television movie, Rosie: the Rosemary Clooney Story (1982) starring Sondra Locke (who lip synced Clooney's songs), Penelope Milford as Betty, and Tony Orlando as José Ferrer.
-The 1944-born Locke was 38 at the time, just 16 years Clooney's junior, yet playing her from 17 to 40.
-Orlando and Locke were the same age, though the real Ferrer was 16 years older than Clooney.
+Katherine Coker adapted the book for Jackie Cooper, who produced and directed the television movie, Rosie: The Rosemary Clooney Story (1982) starring Sondra Locke (who lip synced Clooney's songs), Penelope Milford as Betty, and Tony Orlando as José Ferrer.
+Locke was 38 at the time and 16 years younger than Clooney, yet playing her from 17 to 40.
+Orlando and Locke were the same age, although the real Ferrer was 16 years older than Clooney.

 In 1983, Rosemary and her brother Nick co-chaired the Betty Clooney Foundation for the Brain-Injured, addressing the needs of survivors of cognitive disabilities caused by strokes, tumors, and brain damage from trauma or age.

 In 1997, she married her longtime friend and a former dancer, Dante DiPaolo at St. Patrick's Church in Maysville, Kentucky.

 In 1999, Clooney published her second autobiography, Girl Singer: An Autobiography, describing her battles with addiction to prescription drugs for depression, and how she lost and then regained a fortune.
 "I'd call myself a sweet singer with a big band sensibility," she wrote.